paulscottrobson/basic-65-series/documents/outline.md

 Likely no inline assembler partly due to having 3 different target processors.
 I found in practice I didn't use it.

-### Special tokenising

-- internal strings (reduces fragmentation)
-- variables as references into the variable page
-- integer constants (possibly extended to decimals, but may be different)  - considering a 7 bit storage form with a prefix.

 ### Additional functionality

 Both the main target machines have their own extensions, so a system will be needed to add arbitrary commands and functions on a per system basis, which will be the same system as I'm likely to use in the rest of the interpreter, a scanning / automatic system.